Steigner/RM1_SegCNN/README.md

 + [<=](https://github.com/Steigner/RM1_Gripper) RM1 - Gripper
 + [<=](https://github.com/Steigner/RM1_SegCNN) RM1 - SegCNN

 Scripts used to train convolutional neural networks to segment images for nostril detection are integrated in this repository.
 The Make-Sense tool was used for the labeling process.
 Then a custom script was implemented for subsequent masking.
-Subsequently, the actual augmentation and training process is stored in the ipynb notebook.
+Subsequently, the actual augmentation and training process is stored in the .ipynb notebook.
 For interest, a script was also added to demonstrate the minimum search using the Adagrad algorithm.
-The trained models are also included in onnx format.
+The trained models are also included in .onnx format.
 However, the dataset was not included due to GDPR.

 ## Screenshots and videos